mmachenry/try-serverless-haskell/README.md

 command from those docs.
 This was my process here.

-Not mentioned in the docs was that I needed to add serverless-haskell, aeson, and lens to the build-depends section of the executable of my cabal file for this to build properly.
+Not mentioned in the docs was that I needed to add serverless-haskell, aeson, and lens to the dependencies section of the executable of my package.yaml file for this to build properly.

     stack new try-serverless-haskell
     cd try-serverless-haskell